Polymarket Prediction

 What to Watch

-• Statements from key Fed officials leading up to the meeting
+• Statements or speeches from Fed officials leading up to the meeting

 Conclusion